 You don’t need a college degree to get the tech job you want.
 More and more employers these days don’t even care about a degree.
-They just want to be sure you know you’re stuff.
+They just want to be sure you know your stuff.
 Sure, you’ll come across a few recruiters and HR reps who are suffering with a student loan they can’t pay off and take it out on you.
 But if you try, you can get the job you want without a degree.

 You’ll need to build experience.
 Tech related retail jobs or phone Tech Support are the places to look.
 These types of jobs will take employees with little to no experience, and will often provide tech training you can use throughout your tech career.